 Roran and Katrina first met and fell in love in Carvahall.
 Realizing that Katrina could be used as a pawn against Roran, and by extension, Eragon, the Ra’zac kidnapped her (and her father, Sloan) after a failed attempt to capture her boyfriend.
-She held within Helgrind, where she would eventually be rescued by Eragon, Saphira, and Roran, returning to live among the roaming resistance army.
+She was eventually rescued from Helgrind by Eragon, Saphira, and Roran, returning to live among the roaming Varden army.
 The lengths Roran went to to rescue his wife-to-be was the ultimate revelation of his passion and dedication to the woman he loved.

 Some time after their reunion, it was revealed that Katrina was pregnant with the pair’s first child.
 In a memorable moment of love in happiness in an otherwise grim time of war, the pair wed among their friends and family, with help from Arya, Nasuada, and Eragon, who each contribute wedding gifts and trinkets to make the ceremony possible.

 The pair brought one of the first humans to be a part of Alagaësia’s post-Galbatorix era with the birth of their daughter, Ismira.
 After the fall of Galbatorix and his Empire, Roran and Katrina returned to Palancar Valley to resume the once-simple life they longed for once more.
-According to Christopher Paolini, Roran is was made Lord of Palancar Valley upon his return and played a key role in the land’s recovery and rebuilding.
+According to Christopher, Roran is was made Lord of Palancar Valley upon his return and will play a key role in the land’s recovery and rebuilding.

-You may be surprised to learn that Saphira and Firnen’s moments together at the end of Inheritance weren’t a sign of love; rather, an effort between two of the last members of a once-dying race identifying each other as “good mating stock” – worthy parents for Alagaësia’s newest dragons.
+You may be surprised to learn that Saphira and Fírnen’s moments together at the end of Inheritance weren’t a sign of love, but rather an effort between two of the last members of a once-dying race identifying each other as “good mating stock” – worthy parents for Alagaësia’s newest dragons.